syedaareebashah/learn-low-code-agentic-ai/00_prompt_engineering/readme.md

 * **Mixed-topic responses?** Split the request; or ask for a plan first, then execute each step in a follow-up.

 **Bottom line:** MoE doesn’t change the *foundation* of prompt engineering, but it **raises the leverage of clear, early, domain-specific signals** because they literally decide which specialists inside the model wake up for your tokens.

+## Conclusion

+Prompt engineering is both an art and a science.
+It requires understanding how AI models work, clear communication skills, and systematic experimentation.
+The key to success is:

+1. **Start simple** and add complexity gradually
+2. **Be specific** about what you want
+3. **Provide examples** whenever possible
+4. **Test and iterate** to improve results
+5. **Document your successes** for future reference

+As AI models continue to evolve, prompt engineering techniques will also advance.
+Stay curious, keep experimenting, and remember that the best prompt is one that consistently gives you the results you need.

+The future of AI interaction lies in clear, effective communication—and prompt engineering is your toolkit for making that communication as powerful as possible.

+---